ginglis13/bottlerocket-core-kit/README.md

 This is the core kit for [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket).
 It includes many common dependencies for downstream package and variant builds.

+The HEAD commit to this repo should be verified.

 ## Contents
 The core kit includes:
 * Shared libraries such as glibc and libz